georgeflanagin/usersetup/README.md

     usual means.
 - This program will happily use a file with multiple public keys, making it suitable for users who have several computers from which they login.
-- The desired UID of the user on the remote system is [1] supplied as an argument, or [2] can be discovered with the `id` command, or [3] is irrelevant and assigned by the remote system.
+- The desired UID of the user on the remote system [1] can be discovered with the `id` command on the computer where this program is run, or [2] is irrelevant and assigned by the remote system.

 ## About